jbeck018/nuco/README-AI.md

 Before setting up AI integrations, ensure you have:

-1. A running instance of Nuco-App
+1. A running instance of Neuco-App
-2. Admin access to your organization in Nuco-App
+2. Admin access to your organization in Neuco-App
 3. Accounts with the AI providers you want to integrate
 4. Proper environment variables configured in your `.env` file